koding/kite/README.md

 Kite is both the name of the framework and the micro-service that is written by using this framework.
 Basically, Kite is a RPC server as well as a client.
 It connects to other kites and peers to communicate with each other.
-They can discover other kites using a service called Kontrol, and communicate with them.
-The communication protocol uses a websocket as transport in order to allow web applications to connect directly to kites.
+They can discover other kites using a service called Kontrol, and communicate with them bidirectionaly.
+The communication protocol uses a WebSocket (or XHR) as transport in order to allow web applications to connect directly to kites.

-Kites can talk with each other by sending [dnode](https://github.com/substack/dnode-protocol/blob/master/doc/protocol.markdown) messages over a websocket.
+Kites can talk with each other by sending [dnode](https://github.com/substack/dnode-protocol/blob/master/doc/protocol.markdown) messages over a socket session.
 If the client knows the URL of the server kite it can connect to it directly.
-If the URL is not known, client can ask for it from Kontrol.
+If the URL is not known, client can ask for it from Kontrol (Service Discovery).

+For more info checkout the blog post at GopherAcademy which explains Kite in more detail: http://blog.gopheracademy.com/birthday-bash-2014/kite-microservice-library/

 Install and Usage
 -----------------